Scams » Scam And Its Types » Craigslist Scam

 1-347-941-2527 = originally texted me from this number

-They responded to a craigslist Jacksonville ad for an Autograhed Jerome Bettis Jersey for $200 and said that they were sending extra for movers and sent a $1,300.00 cashiers check that I cannot put into the bank until Monday and they have been consistently texting me and sent it next day usps and the check arrived on Saturday.
+They responded to a Craigslist Jacksonville ad for an autographed Jerome Bettis jersey for $200 and said that they were sending extra for movers and sent a $1,300.00 cashier's check that I cannot put into the bank until Monday, and they have been consistently texting me and sent it next day USPS, and the check arrived on Saturday.

-I lost by debit card and it hasn't come back in the mail and I have to wait until Monday to try to check probable scam check.
+I lost my debit card and it hasn't come back in the mail, and I have to wait until Monday to try to check probable scam check.

 Thanks for any help.
 The person has my address in Jacksonville because they sent me the check.
 I am worried about getting beat up or killed.